PhyberApex/typescript-lightning-talks/06-return-type-by-parameter/slides.md

 ---
-theme: default
-class: text-center
+background: /cover.jpg
 highlighter: shiki
-lineNumbers: false
+css: unocss
+colorSchema: dark
+transition: fade-out
+mdc: true
 info: |
   ## Dynamic Return Types in TypeScript
   How to type a fetch function to return an entity derived from the path parameter
 drawings:
   persist: false
-transition: slide-left
 title: Dynamic Return Types in TypeScript
+fonts:
+  mono: Operator Mono
+  local: Operator Mono
 ---

 # Dynamic Return Types in TypeScript
 Supercharge Your API Calls with Smart Types

 <!--
 Welcome, TypeScript enthusiasts!
 Today, we're diving into the exciting world of dynamic return types.
 We'll explore how to create a fetch function so smart, it knows what type to return based on the URL you give it.
 Buckle up for a journey into the heart of TypeScript's type system!
 -->